sdothum/duochrome/README.md

 # vim-duochrome

-more than just a distraction free colorscheme (though you can copy the colors/duochrome.vim file to your colors folder for just that), feature set works best with Gvim
+more than just a distraction free colorscheme (though you can copy the colors/duochrome.vim file to your colors folder for just that)..

 ![DuoChrome](/screenshots/duochrome.jpg)

 ## purpose

-create a colorscheme that not only displays a minimalist distraction free palette but [dynamically configures](http://thedarnedestthing.com/duochrome%20gym) the vim environment to provide a distraction free workflow for concentrating on writing and coding
+create a colorscheme that not only displays a minimalist distraction free palette but [dynamically configures](http://thedarnedestthing.com/duochrome%20gym) the vim environment (feature set works best with Gvim) to provide a distraction free workflow for concentrating on writing and coding

 ## features